bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-09-08-gl3-keycloak.md

 ### Starting Greenlight

-Now we will restart Greenlight:
+Now, restart Greenlight:

 ```bash
 sudo docker compose down && sudo docker compose up -d
 ```

-Once Greenlight restarts you should be able to use the Keycloak realm client that you’ve created instead of local authentication:
+Once Greenlight restarts, you should be able to use the Keycloak realm client that you have created instead of the local authentication:

-Open Greenlight in your browser and click **Sign In**, you should be redirected to Google authentication consent screen:
+Open Greenlight in your browser and click on **Sign In**.
+You should be redirected to Google authentication consent screen:

 ![Signin](/images/greenlight/v3/keycloak/google-signin.png)